DrSasanBarak/metats/README.md

 pip install metats
 ```

-### Generating a toy dataset by sample two different processes
+### Generating a toy dataset by sampling from two different processes
 ```python
 from metats.datasets import ETSDataset